aa29zzjj/Project3/README_SSI.md

 ..Improper hash on node 1 Does not begin with 0000 Chain verification: false
 Total execution time required to verify the chain was 1 milliseconds

 0. View basic blockchain status.
-1. Add a public key to the blockchain.
+1. Add a public key (RSA modulus) and DID to the blockchain.
+The DID is not entered but will be computed.
 2. Verify the blockchain.
 3. View the blockchain.
 4. Corrupt the chain.